How old is the Inn at Deep Creek? What’s the story behind it?

 There are a significant number of family-owned, unique restaurants in the area that we point our guests to depending on your preference (just ask our staff, we know the area well and love to give recommendations).
-A few other places of mention: Cornish Manor is set in an historic Victorian home (built in 1868).
-Brenda’s Pizzeria is a Bronx-style pizzeria just a couple minutes up Garret Highway and is a favorite of our guests, as well.
+A few other places of mention: Cornish Manor is set in an historic Victorian home that was built in 1868.
+Brenda’s Pizzeria is a Bronx-style pizzeria just a couple minutes up Garret Highway and is a favorite of our guests.
 A 10-minute drive to Accident, Maryland, brings you to Annie’s Kitchen, another local favorite.

 We are bringing our children.
 What are the best places to take them?

 Deep Creek Lake is a family-friendly place your kids are sure to love!
 There are seven state parks in the surrounding area with tons of hiking trails, waterfalls, rock climbing, and fun for the whole family.
 Ask our staff for more ideas.
 Also, the Discovery Center is an educational center for people of all ages to enjoy and learn through hands-on exhibits that showcase the area’s natural resources.
 The 6,000-square-foot facility has educational programs, fossils, and more.